opendaylight/docs/docs/user-guide/service-function-chaining.rst

 SFC-OVS uses the OVSDB MD-SAL Southbound API for getting/writing information from/to OVS devices.
-From the user perspective SFC-OVS acts as a layer between SFC DataStore and OVSDB.
+From the user perspective SFC-OVS acts as a layer between SFC datastore and OVSDB.

 .. figure:: ./images/sfc/sfc-ovs-architecture-user.png
    :alt: SFC-OVS integration into ODL